ej00117/TeamSiberianProject/README.md

 Inside the Sprint4Compose folder open CMD

-and run: docker compose up -d --build
+and run: docker compose up

 then once all the containers have started,